Germinari1/Sanitas/README.md

-# Build an LLM RAG Chatbot With LangChain
+# Sanitas: An Agentic RAG Chatbot System

-This project demonstrates how to build a Retrieval-Augmented Generation (RAG) chatbot using LangChain, Neo4j (a graph database), and concepts of agentic AI.
+This project demonstrates  a Retrieval-Augmented Generation (RAG) chatbot using LangChain, Neo4j (a graph database), and concepts of agentic AI.
 Given a dataset, the chatbot is specialized to answer questions about hospitals, payers, physicians, patients, visits, and reviews.
+I supports both RAG over both a graph database (`AuraDB`) and `.txt`/`.pdf` files, besides tools that can be called by the agent.

 Some features include:
 - **Graph database**: Uses `Neo4j` to store and query our data.
 That way, our chatbot can quickly retrieve relevant information.